ampproject/amphtml/README.md

 ## Who makes AMP HTML?

 AMP HTML is made by the [AMP Project](https://www.ampproject.org/).
-If you're a contributor to the open source community this includes you!
+If you're a [contributor to the open source community](https://github.com/ampproject/amphtml/graphs/contributors) this includes you!

-AMP HTML is licensed under the [Apache License, Version 2.0](LICENSE).

 ## Security disclosures